Shahjada87/Shahjada87/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working as an Associate Software Engineer @ Mphasis. **
+- 🔭 I’m currently working as an Associate Software Engineer. **

 - 👯 I’m looking to collaborate on ** OpenSource Projects. 👯 **